ZuInnoTe/spark-hadoopoffice-ds/README.md

 # Release Notes

-## Version 1.0.0
+## Version 1.0.1
-Version based on hadoopoffice library 1.0.0 and the new mapreduce API via the [FileFormat API](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/FileFormat.scala) of Spark datasources.
+Version based on hadoopoffice library 1.0.1 and the new mapreduce API via the [FileFormat API](https://github.com/apache/spark/blob/master/sql/core/src/main/scala/org/apache/spark/sql/execution/datasources/FileFormat.scala) of Spark2 datasources.

 # Options
 All [options from the HadoopOffice library](https://github.com/ZuInnoTe/hadoopoffice/wiki/Hadoop-File-Format) are supported.
 However, in the datasource you specify them without the prefix hadoopoffice.
 For example, instead of "hadoopoffice.read.locale.bcp47" you need to specify the option as "read.locale.bcp47".